 The Iridium Jazz Club is located on Broadway and gathers an impressive numbers of Jazz artists every month.

 It’s a friendly place where you can enjoy drinks and food for cheap ($10 starting price).

 Open Sunday to Thursday from 7pm to midnight and Fridays/Saturdays from 7pm to 1am.

 Address: 1650 Broadway, New York, NY 10019

 The Standard Jazz is located in the basement of the Blue Smoke restaurant, a concept of modern barbecue and wine bar.

-The Jazz Standard is located in an old perfume factory called the Rosenblum Perfume Factory and some of the pipes were kept as part of the décor.
-This club opened in 1990 by James Polsky, a retired Jazz drum player, and has become a Jazz reference in New York.
+The Jazz Standard is located in an old perfume factory called the Rosenblum Perfume Factory, and some of the pipes were kept as part of the décor.
+This club was opened in 1990 by James Polsky, a retired Jazz drum player, and has become a Jazz reference in New York.